MemanAwad/Book_Recommender/README.md

 1.	 **Select your interest:** Choose from a variety of genres such as drama, horror, action, romance and more!
 2.	 **Choose a category:** Narrow your search by selecting the category you want, there are four category available (Books, Novels, Academic books, and books turned into novels.)
 3.	**Get recommendation:** Click on Recommend Button then The book-recommender will suggest you books based on your selection along with the information about the books (like the author, publication year, and brief).

+try more than one time! more books are on the way !
 Use book recommender and enjoy discovering books world !!!!

 ## Development
  Developed mainly using python programming language, html, and CSS, we have also used flask as a framework for API route and processing request.